 Pat’s Three Laws of Business and Success: Law #2

-“Any business in a state of uniform motion tends to remain in that state of motion unless an external force is applied to it.”
+In my previous post, I presented my First Law of Business and Success, which again was the following: “Any business in a state of uniform motion tends to remain in that state of motion unless an external force is applied to it.”

 Basically, whatever state your business is in, it’s going to stay that way unless something happens.
-If you don’t have a business or business isn’t going well, nothing good will happen unless you do something about it and take action.
+If you don’t have a business, or if business isn’t going well, nothing good will happen unless you do something about it and take action.
 If business is going well, your job is to make sure no negative external forces come by and change things for you.
-If you didn’t make the connection already, I’m using Newton’s Three Laws of Motion, but relating them to businesses (which include blogs, relationships, your job, whatever).
-A better title for this 3-part series may be: The Physics of Business.
-A nice book title if you ask me (dibs).

 Newton’s second law of motion defines the relationship between Force (F), Mass (m), and Acceleration (a).
 It states that “The acceleration produced by a particular force acting on a body is directly proportional to the magnitude of the force and inversely proportional to the mass of the body.”
 I don’t want to get into a physics lesson, but you may recognize this equation below: